skyzyx/resume/resumes/ryanparman-cloud-devops-sre.md

 * Identified opportunities to extend the security measures and guardrails devised for AWS to other cloud platforms.

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

+* As every school in America transitioned to online learning during the COVID-19 lockdowns, I was the technical/development lead on the team who supported all SRE and product engineering teams, working on core platforms and services.

 * Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], resulting in lowered costs and increased control over account guardrails.